Foreign relations of Somaliland: United Kingdom

-In April 2014, the Sheffield City Council in the United Kingdom voted to recognise the right to self-determination of Somaliland, the second British city council to do so, with Bristol being the first.
+In April 2014, the Sheffield City Council in the United Kingdom voted to recognise the right to self-determination of Somaliland, the second British city council to do so, after the Bristol City Council.
 The gesture however was ceremonial and not legally binding.
-On 26 March 2015, Cardiff City Council followed suit and later on 18 May 2015, the UK Independence Party announced their support for the recognition of Somaliland.
+On 26 March 2015, Cardiff Council followed suit and later on 18 May 2015, the UK Independence Party announced their support for the recognition of Somaliland.
 This was followed by the Conservative UK government's official opening of a British Office in Hargeisa, the capital of Somaliland.
 In 2020, the United Kingdom, Denmark and the Netherlands approved four agreements with the government of Somaliland to improve critical infrastructure to support economic growth.
 In July 2019, the Birmingham City Council recognised the right to self-determination of Somaliland, becoming the 5th in Britain.
+On 4 July 2023, Gavin Williamson proposed a bill to the UK Parliament that would require the United Kingdom to recognise the Republic of Somaliland.

-Foreign Minister
+Foreign minister

 Dr. Essa Kayd serves as the Foreign Minister of Somaliland.

 Diplomatic representative offices

+Liaison offices of Somaliland

 Somaliland maintains representative (liaison) offices in several countries, but these missions do not have formal diplomatic status under the provisions of the Vienna Convention on Diplomatic Relations.

 Such offices exist in the following cities: